 The Company has stipulated its policy on corporate governance by emphasizing on the control and internal audit system and corporate governance of Management to efficiently following its policy.
 This is for long term benefits of shareholders, including transparency on business operations, information disclosure and with proper risk management as well as social and environment responsibility for sustaining development.

-In 2018, the Company has been continuously granted the Very Good CG Scoring by Market Capitalization from Thai Listed Companies Good Corporate Governance Survey Year 2018.
+In 2019, the Company has been continuously granted the Excellent CG Scoring by Market Capitalization from Thai Listed Companies Good Corporate Governance Survey Year 2019.

 The summary of corporate governance practices in 2019 is as follows:

 The Company’s Board of Directors stipulates policy on good corporate governance in a written format and considers reviewing a good corporate governance policy and code of conduct manual for the Company Group.
 Follow up on evaluation of policy compliance is set to at least once a year.
 The Company publishes manuals to Directors and employees for references and practices and posts on the Company’s intranet.

 In addition, the Company has followed the principles of good corporate governance in accordance with Corporate Governance Code for listed companies 2017, which is determined by the Securities and Exchange Commission to cover good corporate governance for listed companies on the Stock Exchange of Thailand.
 There are 5 areas covered, including